- Our Services

 School education and leadership programs are provided to Tazewell County school-aged children at participating schools.
 Programs are provided during the school day or on-site during the after school hours.

-Looking Good, Feeling Good is a maturation program designed to fit the needs of children in grades 4 or 5.
-Our one lesson program focuses on hygiene and maturation.
-To accompany the maturation lesson we use the video “Just Around the Corner.”
+Looking Good, Feeling Good is a puberty program designed to fit the needs of children in grades 4 or 5.
+Our one lesson program focuses on hygiene and puberty.
+To accompany the puberty lesson we use the video “Just Around the Corner.”
 Students are given a packet of information and have the opportunity to ask questions.
-Boys and girls will be separated during these classes, and will be taught by same-sex instructors (if available) from the health department.
+Students will be separated by their sex assigned at birth during these classes, and will be taught by same-sex instructors (if available) from the health department.
 For more information or to schedule a presentation, contact Kerri Viets at 309-929-0302.

 SUBSTANCE USE PREVENTION PROGRAM

 Funded by the Illinois Department of Human Services, the Substance Use Prevention Program is offered to select junior high schools in Tazewell County.
-This course utilizes a life skills curriculum designed to influence positive decision making, effective social and communication skills, and teaches assertiveness to successfully resist peer pressure.
+This course consists of twelve core lessons for 7th grade students and three review lessons for 8th grade students.
+These lessons utilize a life skills curriculum called “Project Alert” designed to influence positive decision making, effective social and communication skills, and teaches assertiveness to successfully resist peer pressure.
 This course also focuses on prescription opioid misuse and the heroin epidemic.
+Students learn from a variety of different platforms such as videos, role play, group discussion, and supplemental reading materials.
 Contact Haley McClain at 309-929-0323.

 TEEN PREGNANCY PREVENTION

 Funded through the Illinois Department of Human Services, the Teen Pregnancy Prevention Program is a primary prevention effort intended to help junior high students build the necessary skills to make long-term, healthy decisions.
 The TPP Program is designed to promote positive personal behaviors and discuss the values of abstinence and responsible sexual decision making.
-The ultimate goal of our program is to support the students in making positive lifestyle choices to successfully avoid disease and unplanned pregnancy.
+The ultimate goal of our program is to support the students in making positive lifestyle choices to successfully avoid sexually transmitted infections (STIs) and unplanned pregnancy.
 This program utilizes a CDC-approved, evidence-based curriculum that upholds the Illinois Sex Education laws.
-One time presentations are also available at the high school level to support existing health classes and related courses.
+One-time presentations are also available at the high school level to support existing health classes and related courses.
 Contact Erica Husser at 309-929-0253.
+For more information on the Illinois Sex Education Laws, please click on the following links.

 SUPPORTING STUDENT SUCCESS (S3)